Deltares/imod-python/docs/index.rst

    The :doc:`api/index` is fairly complete, but high level overviews and more examples are still lacking.
 Extending Modflow 6 support is also planned.

-The imod Python package is designed to help you in your MODFLOW groundwater modeling efforts.
+The iMOD Python package is designed to help you in your MODFLOW groundwater modeling efforts.
 It makes it easy to go from your raw data to a fully defined MODFLOW model, with the aim to make this process reproducable.
 Whether you want to build a simple 2D conceptual model, or a complex 3D regional model with